 Given the large number of hallucinogens available today, including emerging synthetic varieties, many misconceptions exist regarding their use.
 Many people believe drugs like LSD are risk-free and safe, and in fact, many websites help spread and reinforce this belief.
-Although most hallucinogens are not associated with a high degree of physical dependence, some like PCP can be extremely dangerous and even deadly.
+Although most hallucinogens are not associated with a high degree of physical dependence, some like PCP can be extremely dangerous and even deadly., highlighting the need for hallucinogen addiction treatment.
 We have compiled a few hallucinogen facts to help you sort out fact from fiction.

 What Are Hallucinogens?